awsdocs/aws-cdk-guide/v2/constructs.md

 # Constructs<a name="constructs"></a>

 Constructs are the basic building blocks of AWS CDK apps\.
 A construct represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component\.

+The following tutorial video provides a comprehensive overview of CDK constructs, and explains how you can use them in your insfrastructure as code \(IaC\)\.

 **Note**
 Constructs are part of the Construct Programming Model \(CPM\)\.
 They're also used by other tools such as CDK for Terraform \(CDKtf\), CDK for Kubernetes \(CDK8s\), and Projen\.